 One question that comes to mind, is: Can Artisteer replace the services of a dedicated designer?
 In terms of quality, it most likely is not a substitute, unless you have solid design skills, as many coders do not.
 Yet in terms of cost, a full license for this product will in most cases be only a fraction of what you would pay an outside designer.
 Furthermore, such a designer would provide you with only one theme, instead of the ability to generate an effectively unlimited number of themes.

-Earlier we considered the major options for obtaining a Drupal theme.
+Earlier I considered the major options for obtaining a Drupal theme.
 Using Artisteer appears to combine many of the advantages of the aforesaid strategies, and has the potential to significantly reduce the workload of building a custom Drupal theme, with a minimum investment of time or technical knowledge.
 Saving the hours required to edit CSS code by hand, may alone make it worthwhile.
 On the other hand, for this software to ever be a popular tool for professional design work, including Drupal theming, the vendor should try to improve the quality of the HTML and CSS generated.